Patient resources

 BMA House offers several parking options for patients.

-• Secure Parking at 131 Macquarie Street: This is the nearest parking facility, situated just next door.
+Wilson Parking at 131 Macquarie Street: A commercial parking station, situated just next door.

 The BMA building offers lift access to all floors.